rooch-network/rooch/moveos/moveos-stdlib/moveos-stdlib/doc/object.md

 # Module `0x2::object`

 Move Object
+For more details, please refer to https://rooch.network/docs/developer-guides/object

-The Object is a box style Object
+For more details please refer https://rooch.network/docs/developer-guides/object The Object is a box style Object
 The differents with the Object in [Sui](https://github.com/MystenLabs/sui/blob/598f106ef5fbdfbe1b644236f0caf46c94f4d1b7/crates/sui-framework/sources/object.move#L75):
 1. The Object is a struct in Move